matdave/modx-monaco/readme.md

 ## Customization

-The Monaco Editor currently ships with two themes: "vs" and "vs-dark".
+The Monaco Editor currently ships with two themes: "vs", "vs-dark" and "hc-black".
 These can be changed in the system settings under `monaco.theme`.

+## Roadmap

+- [ ] Fred integration
+- [ ] Improved MODX syntax highlighting and completion